request an appointment online.

 Vaginal reconstruction: After surgery to remove the vaginal cancer, some women are able to have surgery to make a new vagina from tissue or skin from elsewhere on the body.
 This allows you to have intercourse.

 Pelvic exenteration: Although this surgery is used rarely for vaginal cancer, it may be needed if the cancer has come back or it cannot be treated with radiation.
-As well as the organs and tissues removed in a radical hysterectomy, the bladder, cervix, rectum and part of the colon are removed.
+In addition to the organs and tissues removed in a radical hysterectomy, the bladder, cervix, rectum and part of the colon are removed.

 - If the bladder is removed, a piece of intestine may be used to make a new bladder.
 Then urine may be drained through a catheter (tube) into a urostomy, which is a small opening on the abdomen, or into a small plastic bag worn on the outside of the body.